 - Demonstrate competence in his/her teaching field and related technologies.

 - Prepare syllabus i.e., determine course content that is consistent with the catalog description.

-  - Select instructional materials (textbooks).
+- Select instructional materials (textbooks and supplemental teaching aids).

 - Participate in faculty renewal and development programs.